Robust Max Entrywise Error Bounds for Tensor Estimation from Sparse Observations via Similarity Based Collaborative Filtering: Main Result

 Although our stated results assume a symmetric tensor, the results naturally extend to asymmetric $(n_1 \times n_2 \times n_3)$ tensors as long as $n_1, n_2,$ and $n_3$ are proportional to one another.
 Our analysis can be modified for the asymmetric setting, or one can reduce the asymmetric tensor to a $(n\times n \times n)$ symmetric tensor where $n = n_1 +n_2 + n_3$, and the coordinates of the new tensor consists of the union of the coordinates in all three dimensions of the asymmetric tensor.
 The results applied to this larger tensor would still hold with adjustments of the model allowing for piecewise Lipschitz functions.

 In the proof sketch that follows below, we show that for the 3-order tensor, the sample complexity threshold of $p = \omega(n^{-3/2})$ directly equals the density of observations needed to guarantee the bipartite graph is connected with high probability.
-Although our stated results assume a 3-order tensor, we believe that our algorithm and analysis can be extended to general $d$-order tensors.
-A naive calculation seems to imply that $\omega(n^{d/2})$ is the connectivity threshold for the graph corresponding to a flattening of a $d$-order tensor.
+Although our stated results assume a 3-order tensor, our algorithm and analysis can be likely extended to general $d$-order tensors.
+The proof would instead require analysis of the $n\times n^{d-1}$ matrix and associated bipartite graph corresponding to the unfolding of the tensor.
+The bipartite graph would consist of vertex sets $[n]$ and $[n]^{d-1}$.